DIRACGrid/DIRACOS/docs/50_troubleshoot.md

 Additionaly, compiling `golang` to remove the `subversion` dependency requires an existing `golang` package.
 Fortunately older `golang` pakcages don't require `subversion`, but does still require an existing `golang`.
 This is avoided using prebuilt RPMs for an old `golang` version (split into `golang`/`golang-bin`/`golang-src`) that then enables a newer `golang` package to be built with the `subversion` dependency removed.
 Singularity can then be built from source as is the case for other packages.

+## About manualDependencies

+The packages that are in `manualDependencies` are added to the dependencies that are pulled together with DIRACOS.
+In principle, since we build all the packages we need and pull their dependencies, there should be no need for such a thing.
+THere are however two cases where it shows useful:

+* In case of RPM dependencies badly defined
+* In case of premature stop when pulling the dependencies.

+`NSS` falls in the later one.